microsoft/vscode-wiki/Issue-Tracking.md

 ## Inbox tracking and Issue triage

 ### The Inbox
-The inbox consists of issues which have 1) no assigned owner and 2) no assigned label.
+The inbox consists of issues and pull requests which have 1) no assigned owner and 2) no assigned label.
 Assigning an owner or a label like `feature-request`, `question`, `more info needed` indicates that the issue has been triaged.

-Query to find bugs in the inbox: [inbox query](https://github.com/Microsoft/vscode/issues?q=is%3Aopen+is%3Aissue+no%3Aassignee+no%3Alabel)
+Query to find bugs in the inbox: [inbox query](https://github.com/Microsoft/vscode/issues?utf8=%E2%9C%93&q=is%3Aopen+no%3Aassignee+-label%3Afeature-request+-label%3Abug+-label%3Aquestion+)

 ### Labels
 Issues are assigned a label that indicates the issue type: